bcm-uga/DeconvBenchmark/README.md

 ...
 ```

-For example, to generate the simulations for the BrCL1 dataset, load the references from Zenodo, put them in the directory data/references, and simply run:
+For example, to generate the simulations for the BrCL1 dataset, load the references from Zenodo, put them in the folder data/references/, and run:
 ```shell
 cd data
 mkdir -p simulations/rna simulations/dnam